 Intellectual Property Rights

 Intellectual Property (IP) rights are a dominant issue at any Organizations.
 Organizations may have many different types of research and proprietary information that can be protected via these rights.
-These rights are also attached to the different technologies that organization might buy or license from others (and the rights are then protected via contract provisions).
+These rights are also attached to the different technologies that the organization might buy or license from others (and the rights are then protected via contract provisions).
 A good control describes how the appropriate procedures ensure compliance with legislative, regulatory and contractual requirements related to intellectual property rights and use of proprietary software products.
 Put into simple terms, the organization should implement appropriate procedures which ensure it complies with all its requirements, whether they are legislative, regulatory or contractual – related to its use of software products or intellectual property rights.
 Policies, processes and technical controls are likely to be needed for both of these aspects.
 Within asset registers and acceptable use policies it is likely that IPR considerations will need to be made – e.g. where an asset is or contains IPR protection of this asset must consider the IPR aspect.
 Controls to ensure that only authorized and licensed software are in use within the organization should include regular inspection and audit.
 The auditor will want to see that registers of licenses owned by the organization for use of others’ software and other assets are being kept and updated.
 Of particular interest to them will be ensuring that where licenses include a maximum number of users or installations, that this number is not exceeded and user and installation numbers are audited periodically to check compliance.
-The auditor will also be looking at how the organization protects its own IPR, which might include; Data loss and prevention controls; Policies and awareness program targeting user education; or Non-disclosure and confidentiality agreements that continue post termination of employment.
+The auditor will also be looking at how the organization protects its own IPR, which might include; Data loss and prevention controls; Policies and awareness program targeting user education; or Non-disclosure and confidentiality agreements that continue post-termination of employment.
 Appropriate controls to identify and protect intellectual property include:

 • An intellectual property rights compliance policy (which meets copyright policy requirements of certain laws);